This tropical tiki sunroom makeover was a lot of work, but I’m so happy with the results.

 Catch Up Here:

-The after feels finished and more importantly the room is FUN!
+The after feels finished and more importantly the room is so much FUN!

 Look at those floors!
 It was so hard to cover them with a rug, but it’s necessary to help prevent slipping since the pool is right outside.